G-suit: 'Berger' gradient pressure suit

-Their efforts finally culminated with the release of the first US military design in late 1943: the GPS (Gradient Pressure Suit) type fighter pilot's G-1 anti-g-suit.
+Their efforts finally culminated with the release of the first US military design in late 1943: the GPS (gradient pressure suit) type fighter pilot's G-1 anti-g suit.
 The team subsequently worked on developing further, more advanced models in 1944 and beyond.

 Although uncomfortable and distracting to use, later research showed that military fighter pilots who wore g-suits survived and defeated their opponents in greater numbers than those who didn't.

-Modern g-Suits meet the United States Air Force Standard CSU-13B/P and United States Navy Standard CSU 15 A/P.
+Modern g-suits meet the United States Air Force Standard CSU-13B/P and United States Navy Standard CSU 15 A/P.

 Uses

 Prone pilot position aircraft

 During World War II the German Henschel Hs 132 (never flew) and the US Northrop XP-79 (crashed on first powered flight) jets both had prone positions to minimize blood pooling in the legs.
 After 1945 the British experimented with prone flying positions in a highly modified Gloster Meteor F8 jet fighter and the Reid and Sigrist R.S.3 "Bobsleigh" a piston engined trainer.
 However, other difficulties associated with prone piloting and the development of practical g-suits for normal seating positions terminated these experiments.

+A similar concept, the supine cockpit, exists.

 Military aviation and space

 Air-based g-suits were very common in NATO aircraft of all nations from the 1950s onwards and are still in common use today.

-Later jets such as the F-15 Eagle, F-16 Fighting Falcon, F/A-18 Super Hornet, Eurofighter Typhoon and the Dassault Rafale can sustain high g loads for longer periods, and are therefore more physically demanding.
-By using a modern g-suit in combination with anti-g strain techniques, a trained pilot is now expected to endure accelerations of up to nine g without blacking out.
+Later jets such as the McDonnell Douglas F-15 Eagle, General Dynamics F-16 Fighting Falcon, Boeing F/A-18 Super Hornet, Eurofighter Typhoon and the Dassault Rafale can sustain high g loads for longer periods, and are therefore more physically demanding.
+By using a modern g-suit in combination with anti-g strain techniques, a trained pilot is now expected to endure accelerations of up to 9 g without blacking out.

 Astronauts wear g-suits similar to aviators but face different challenges due to the effects of microgravity.
 Aviator g-suits apply uniform pressure to the lower legs to minimize the effects of high acceleration but research from the Canadian Space Agency implies there might be a benefit in having a suit for astronauts that uses a "milking action" to increase blood flow to the upper body.

 Red Bull Air Race

-Pilots in Red Bull Air Race World Championship have worn a g-suit called g-Race Suit since the 2009 season.
-The g-race suit is a liquid (water) filled, autonomous and aircraft independent working full-body g-protection system.
+Pilots in Red Bull Air Race World Championship have worn a g-suit called g-race suit since the 2009 season.
+The g-race suit is a water-filled, autonomous and aircraft-independent working full-body g-protection system.
 It is tailor-made for each pilot and can be fine adjusted via lacings.